I love to share advice and tips gleaned from my own experiences.

 - Once you have your keywords, go to show options.
 Now you need to set up the frequency, source, region, language and the types of results.

-When you type in a job description, underneath you will see a selection of webpages that google are offering you in regards to these words.
+When you type in a job description, underneath, you will see a selection of webpages that Google is offering you in regards to these words.